CodeAsm/teeny-linux/README.md

 ./build -net 52:55:00:d1:55:01
 ```

+The system should get an IP from your dhcp server (you can also add one using dnsmasq)

+sometimes you need to change the ip of an instance, then
-inside one of the qemu instances, change the static ip:
+inside one of the qemu instances, change to static ip for example:

 ```sh
 ifconfig eth0 down
 ifconfig eth0 up 10.0.2.16 netmask 255.255.255.0 up
 ```

 And now you should be able to ping eachother and do stuff.
-If you setup a DHCP server or add the bridge to a network with a DHCP server, you can set the instances to recieve a IP from the said DHCP server.
+If you setup a DHCP server or add the bridge to a network with a DHCP server, you can set the instances to recieve a IP from the said DHCP server, which in the current version is the case.

 ### Removing